Tech-at-DU/Titanic-Dataset-Tutorial/P03-Mean-Median-Mode/content.md

 Now let's go get that Titanic data and see if we can use Mean, Median, and Mode to describe what was going on on the Titanic and start to ask and answer some questions.

-# Asking Questions
+# Exploring, Asking Questions, Gaining Insights

+We are going to do some **Exploratory Data Analysis** (EDA), and as we go along, we're going to gain some familiarity with statistical identities and formulas to better understand what was happening on the Titanic.

-Data analysis and data science are all about exploring datasets through asking and answering questions about the data.
+That means we are exploring datasets through asking and answering questions about the data.
 Here are some questions we might ask about passengers on the Titanic:

-**What is the mean, median, and mode of people's Age?**
+* Which gender had a better chance of survival?
+* Which social class had a better chance of survival?
+* Which age group had a better chance of survival?

+# Getting Started: Mean Median and Mode

+To start honing in on providing confident answers to questions like those, we first have to get a general sense of who was aboard the Titanic.

-Try using your mean, median, and mode function and then verify them with the Pandas mean, median, and mode functions.
+We can use the mean, median, and mode functions to gain some **insights** about people's age aboard the Titanic.
+Use yor methods first and then verify them with the Pandas mean, median, and mode functions.

 ```py
 df.mean('Age')